 Introduction

 The Republic of Cuba, an upper-middle income country[ref] of 11 million located in the Caribbean, has been widely lauded for its efforts, both in Cuba and abroad, to stem the pandemic.
 Though Cuba derived some of its success in stemming COVID from its ability, as an island nation, to quick halt international travel[ref], it also derived benefits from its preexisting disaster-response institutions, its strong primary health care system and workforce, and its quick government response[ref].
 Cuba’s response is all the more interesting because of its difficult economic circumstances, which are due in part by a United States embargo which prohibits the normal trade of food, medicine, and medical equipment (Keck and Reed 2012); Cuba thus might shed light on some lessons learned for other resource-constrained countries.
-Ultimately, Cuba’s success to date in stemming the transmission of COVID-19, and thus having one of the lowest mortality rates regionally (Barmejo et al 2020), is indicative of a tradeoff made by the government between civil liberties and the quick stemming of the pandemic.
+Ultimately, Cuba’s success to date in stemming the transmission of COVID-19, and thus having one of the lowest COVID-19-atttributable mortality rates regionally (Barmejo et al 2020), is indicative of a tradeoff made by the government between civil liberties and the quick stemming of the pandemic.

 Overview of the health system and progress towards UHC

 Cuba currently has a single, universal health system with national coverage and free-of-charge care for patients (Gail Reed 2020).
 Almost all health facilities are government owned and operated; though the health system was centrally developed, local flexibility has been highlighted such that localized health incidents can be readily addressed (Keck and Reed 2012).
 The health system is split into three hierarchical levels which interlock: consultorios (family doctor clinics); policlinicos (specialty clinics which provide secondary care; and hospitals and institutos (hospitals and medical institutions which provide tertiary care).
 At the first level, family doctor clinics generally serve a population of between 600 and 900 patients.
 At the second level, each polyclinic serves a geographic region of about 25,000 to 35,000 people.
+In any given location in the country, polyclinic is usually located within a few blocks.
 And at the third level, circa 2008 Cuba had 256 hospitals and 13 medical research centers (Offredy 2008).

 Given Cuba’s centralized and free-of-charge health system, Cuba has made robust progress towards achieving UHC.
 Cuba has long stressed the importance of population health (Pol de vos 2019); during the crisis of the 1990s, Cuban health services infrastructure rapidly deteriorated.
 Later, recuperation and modernization were key strategies: human resources for health were a key priority, as well as strengthening professional development and family medicine and support services of policlinics (pol de vos 2019).
+Maybe a line or two about how their medical training curriculum for healthcar professionals, including doctors and nurses, has been emphasizing the importance of public health.
 Cuba has additionally focused on rural health: a Rural Medical Service (RMS), established in 1960, has been a precursor to later models which embedded health professionals in underserved communities (Keck and Reed 2012).

 Though Cuba has attracted praise for its achievements in matters of health and the robustness of its National Health System (SNS) (Morales and Fitzgerald, 2018), other scholars however note that the government of Cuba has previously manipulated key health statistics, such as the infant mortality rate (IMR), for political legitimacy (Gomez-Dantes, 2018).